LudovicDubois/SmartTests/doc/Cases/readme.md

 }
 ```

-This form is for properties or methods having one parameter only (thus, not ambiguity to what the criteria applies to).
+This way is for properties or methods having one parameter only (thus, no ambiguity to what the criteria applies to).

 > Note that an overload of `RunTest` enables you to specify the Criteria expression directly when you do not need the parameter name.
-Thus, this form is not really explicitly used.
+Thus, this way is not really explicitly used.

 ## With Parameter Name